-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in North Carolina, you may want to get a certificate of exemption, or several of them, before you start doing business, as this can save you a lot of time and money.
+If you have recently launched or are planning to launch a business that will sell products or services in North Carolina, you may want to get a certificate of exemption, or several of them, before you start doing business, as this can save you a lot of time and money.

 This document is known as a resale certificate in most other states, and attaining one’s a relatively simple process, as detailed in this step-by-step guide.